frantoso/physical-quantities/README.md

 # physical-quantities

-Test project to create a kolin lib to habdle physical quantities in code in a type safe manner.
+Test project to create a kotlin lib to handle physical quantities in code in a type safe manner.